 ELANTAS’ most important sales region by far is Asia, and particularly China.
 A high proportion of global manufacture of electrical and electronic components and consumer goods is concentrated in this region.
 The division has had its own production sites in China, India, and Malaysia for years.
 After China, its most important sales markets are the U.S., India, and Italy.

-Important product groups of the division include water-based coatings and printing inks, as well as sealants and adhesives used to make packaging materials.
+Important product groups of the division include waterbased coatings and printing inks, as well as sealants and adhesives used to make packaging materials.
 A focal point of its product portfolio is the specific needs of the food industry with its high quality requirements.
 In addition, there is a demand for ACTEGA’s printing inks and overprint varnishes among customers in the graphic arts industry.
 The division’s largest sales region is Europe, followed by the Americas.
-Its most important individual markets are the U.S. and Germany.
+Its most important individual markets are Germany and the U.S.

 Together with the packaging industry, and in direct contact with brand manufacturers, ACTEGA develops new and improved optic and haptic functionalities.
 Its innovation activities primarily aim to improve the safety and shelf life of packaged foods.